 It’s the purest, most natural way to record and listen to music.

-Click on the frequently asked questions below to learn more.
+Expand the frequently asked questions below to learn more.
 Have a question not answered here?
 Ask us directly.

 When a binaural recording is played back through headphones, the listener hears exactly what Fritz heard during the performance.
+Every nuance of where a sound is coming from is preserved (whether it’s in front, beside, above, below or behind you).

-Not at all.
+Absolutely.
 Binaural recordings made with “Fritz” still sound fantastic on speakers – you just won’t be able to get the 3D effect.
 That’s because as the sound travels through room, the left and right channels mix and your brain can’t make sense of the directional cues.
 (Note: Technology is currently being developed that allows proper 3D listening on speakers – find out more on our blog.)